Quasicrystalline Analogue of the Haldane Model: Model

 It is also instructive to consider a reciprocal-space description of OFLs \cite{Cooper_Designing_2012}.
 The potential energy term has Fourier components:

 where $\mathbf{q}$ is the particle momentum, and $\sigma$ indexes the spin states.
 Again working in the limit of zero kinetic energy, the Hamiltonian takes the form of a tight-binding model, where $V_{\mathbf{G},\,\sigma\sigma^\prime}$ are the `hopping' matrix elements between `sites' in momentum space (allowed states $\ket{\mathbf{q},\sigma}$).
-For a set of matrix elements which give a net phase upon hopping round a closed set of transfers in momentum space, time-reversal symmetry (TRS) is broken, and the resulting OFL can be topologically non-trivial.
+For a set of matrix elements which give a net complex phase upon hopping round a closed set of transfers in momentum space, time-reversal symmetry (TRS) is broken, and the resulting OFL can be topologically non-trivial.
 This is analogous to the Haldane model \cite{haldane_model_1988}, except that here it is hoppings in momentum space, rather than real-space, that are responsible for breaking TRS.
-It is important to note that TRS remains broken even for non-vanishing kinetic energy, so we do not actually require the strong-potential limit to realise a topological bandstructure.
+It is important to note that TRS remains broken even for non-vanishing kinetic energy; the strong-coupling limit is not required to realise a topological bandstructure.
+In fact, we will more often work in the opposite weak-coupling limit in the remainder of this work.

+We note again that while OFLs were first developed in the context of cold atoms, the same Hamiltonians arise in the study of twisted Moiré materials \cite{Wu2019}, although with less experimental flexibility in the choice of parameters of the potential \cite{Sommer_Ideal_2025}.